What Is Xarelto?

 Xarelto is an anticoagulant (blood thinner) drug often used to prevent and treat certain types of blood clots, typically after lower-body joint replacement surgery, but it has also been prescribed for people with atrial fibrillation.
 Developed and marketed by Janssen, a wholly owned subsidiary of Johnson & Johnson, Xarelto is the second-most used anticoagulant drug in the United States.

-Rivaroxaban, the active ingredient in Xarelto, works by inhibiting factor X, an enzyme that facilitates the blood coagulation process.
-One of the big advantages of direct factor X inhibitors is that they work very quickly, but this is also one of the more serious Xarelto side effects.
-Other blood-thinners like warfarin take longer to work because they indirectly affect the blood-clotting process.
+Rivaroxaban, the active ingredient in Xarelto, works by inhibiting factor Xa, an enzyme that facilitates the blood coagulation process.
+One of the advantages of Xarelto and other direct factor Xa inhibitors is that they work very quickly, whereas other blood-thinners like warfarin take longer to work because they indirectly affect the blood-clotting process.

-However, unlike warfarin, there is no antidote to reverse the effects of rivaroxaban and similar drugs.
+However, unlike warfarin, there is no antidote to reverse the effects of rivaroxaban.
 This means that patients who are severely injured while taking Xarelto have a high risk of bleeding to death, since their blood will not clot.